Intellectual Capital Meaning

-- It is non-financial capital and very important for the organization and it’s the real wealth of the organization.
-Though measurement in financial terms is difficult but in terms of non-financial terms and real wealth it is of much value.
-If the organization has satisfied employees, investors and customers then it is the real wealth of the organization and indicator that its intellectual capital is high.
+- It is non-financial capital and very important for the organization, and it’s the real wealth of the organization.
+Though measurement in financial terms is difficult, in non-financial terms and real wealth, it is of much value.
+If the organization has satisfied employees, investors, and customers, then it is the real wealth of the organization and an indicator that its intellectual capital is high.

-- Intellectual capital is the all that the organization has at its disposal i.e. if the organization has nothing in terms of financial terms it’s non-financial capital can revive the business by applying the knowledge, developing new products, creating new customers, and all other information that can contribute and give competitive advantage and gives the addition in terms of intellectual capital.
+- Intellectual capital is all that the organization has at its disposal, i.e., if the organization has nothing in terms of financial terms its non-financial capital can revive the business by applying the knowledge, developing new products, creating new customers, and all other information that can contribute and give competitive advantage and gives the addition in terms of intellectual capital.
 It is most important for any organization as it’s the real capital and worth of the company through which the company can also restart at zero.

 Intellectual Capital is the capital that adds to the wealth of the organization.
-It includes the relational capital, the human capital and the structural capital.
+It includes relational capital, human capital, and structural capital.
 All the things or procedures which add to the competitive advantage and can be used for creating money can be added to the intellectual capital of the company.
 It is the real wealth of an organization in terms of name, fame, and values, etc.

 This has been a guide to Intellectual Capital and its Meaning.
 Here we discuss its top 3 components along with examples, measurement, importance, and differences.
 You can learn more about from the following articles –